Florence was in his office to get rid of the pain, so living with it wasn’t an option.

 Dr. Koldenhoven counseled Florence on her decision about whether or not a total ankle replacement was the right choice for her.
-“Age, lifestyle and goals for long-term activities are all important components of deciding whether someone is a good candidate for total ankle arthroplasty,” responded Dr. Koldenhoven.
+“Age, lifestyle, and goals for long-term activities are all important components of deciding whether someone is a good candidate for total ankle arthroplasty,” responded Dr. Koldenhoven.
 “With Florence, I purposefully explained the benefits of all three choices.”

-Florence was in his office to get rid of the pain so living with it wasn’t an option.
+Florence was in his office to get rid of the pain, so living with it wasn’t an option.
 She didn’t like the idea of a fusion because she didn’t want to lose her motion.
 Her only choice left was a total ankle replacement.
-“Together we made an informed decision on her proper course of treatment,” said Dr. Koldenhoven.
+“Together, we made an informed decision on her proper course of treatment,” said Dr. Koldenhoven.

 The decision was made.
 Florence chose the total ankle replacement.

-The INBONE device is expected to take much more wear and tear, while being a less invasive surgical procedure.
+The INBONE device is expected to take much more wear and tear while being a less invasive surgical procedure.
 According to Wright, “The INBONE Ankle modular design feature of the tibial stem allows the physician to select the appropriate number of pieces based on patient size and bone structure.
 This results in a more precise fit and less-invasive installation process with minimal bone removal.
 Other procedures offer only stems available in a specific size which does not allow a customizable fit.”
-An added bonus: many of the engineers designing this technology are located right here in Colorado.
+A bonus: many of the engineers designing this technology are located right here in Colorado.

-Today Florence and her husband enjoy regular walks, retirement and, yes, Florence still plays the organ (once a month) at church.
+Today Florence and her husband enjoy regular walks, retirement, and, yes, Florence still plays the organ (once a month) at church.